yamigr/micronats/README.md

 > MICRONATS :rocket: - A nats.io micro-service-framework for nodejs.

-With this framework you can easily and very quickly create a micro-service for any requirement.
+With this framework you can easily and very quickly create a micro-service for any requirement. :rainbow:

 What's inside?
 * Publish / Subscribe
 * Request / Response
 * Fast & simple data storage
 * Database-Events
-*

 Dependencies
 * NATS.io server [https://nats.io/download/]